| |

 Note: Asked of registered voters.

- Now thinking about TWA Flight 800 that crashed over Long Island last year--from what you've
+Now thinking about TWA Flight 800 that crashed over Long Island last

 terrorist attack, an accidental strike by a US Navy missile, or something else?